-3.1 B.A.Programme
+3.1 B.A.
+Programme

-The BA Programme course is meant to meet not only the need of an undergraduate programme that satisfies the requirements of the immediate environment of social opportunities but also gives the student the basic intellectual tools expected of a programme of higher education.
+The B.A.
+Programme [BA(P)] course is meant to meet not only the need of an undergraduate programme that satisfies the requirements of the immediate environment of social opportunities but also gives the student the basic intellectual tools expected of a programme of higher education.
 It is a useful and attractive academic programme that enables a student to acquire thinking ability, linguistic skills and broad-based knowledge needed to enter the world of work.
 At the same time, this programme gives students enough knowledge in a discipline to pursue post-graduate studies.
-The Programme's focus is on interdisciplinarity, i.e. the students can choose from a vast array of papers offered from various disciplines with the specific specialisation choice in two core fields to be made at the beginning of the first year.
+The Programme's focus is on interdisciplinarity, i.e. the students can choose from a vast array of papers offered from various disciplines with the specific specialization choice in two core fields to be made at the beginning of the first year.
 In the Discipline Specific Core Courses, the choice has to be made for two disciplines at the beginning of their time of study from Economics, Political Science, English, History and Urdu.

-The College admits fifty students to the BA Programme Course.
+The College admits fifty students to the B.A.
+Programme Course.
 Of these, six places are earmarked for those who opt for Urdu as their optional language.
 To be considered for these seats, applicants are required to have read Urdu as one of the languages at least up to Class X and preferably up to Class XII level in school, and to have passed an examination conducted by one of the recognized Examining Boards with Urdu as one of the subjects.
-The course's objective remains that the students who opt for the BA(P) major in two disciplines over a course of six semesters.
+The course's objective remains that the students who opt for the BA(P), major in two disciplines over a course of six semesters.
 It is thus conceived of both as a terminal degree with substantial intellectual content, and as an enabling degree for higher studies.
 The structure and contents of the course make it an integrated and inter-disciplinary programme with academic flexibility and choice.
 The course provides the student a demanding but worthwhile and enjoyable experience in the form of a liberal education.

-Structure: The structure of the B. A. Programme course under the CBCS (Choice Based Credit System) is spread over six semesters (Three Year Undergraduate Programme).
-Each semester, a student will have four papers from the courses mentioned below.

-Components: The B. A. Programme course has five component courses:
+Structure: The structure of the B.A.
+Programme course under the CBCS (Choice Based Credit System) is spread over six semesters (Three Year Undergraduate Programme).
+The Programme course has five component courses, consisting of Discipline Specific Core course, Discipline Specific Elective course, Generic Elective course, Skill Enhancement Course and, Ability Enhancement Compulsory Course.

-1 Discipline Specific Core and Discipline Specific Elective Courses: A student has to choose two core disciplines in Semester I and she/he will continue with the same two disciplines in all six semesters (a total of six such semester-length courses in each of the two disciplines).
+Discipline Specific Core and Discipline Specific Elective Courses: A student has to choose two core disciplines in Semester I and she/he will continue with the same two disciplines in all six semesters (a total of six such semester-length courses in each of the two disciplines).
 Discipline Specific Core papers will be taught for first four semesters (in both the core disciplines).
 In the last two semesters (Semester - V and VI), a student will be doing Discipline Specific Elective Courses from the same two disciplines that she/he opts for in the first semester, in the place of Discipline Specific Core papers.
 The College at present offers the following Discipline Courses: English, Economics, History, Philosophy and Political Science.
+Further information regarding the General Elective course, Skill Enhancement Course and, Ability Enhancement Compulsory Course in Programme is available on the University of Delhi website